AllisonOge/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 web stack debugging 4

-Challenge: How well is the Nginx web server setup under stress (Turns out it is bad due to failed requests count benchmarked by ApacheBench).
+Challenge#0: How well is the Nginx web server setup under stress (Turns out it is bad due to failed requests count benchmarked by ApacheBench).
 Fix the Nginx server so that there are 0 failed request.

 ```
 root@b5e791809f59:~# ab -c 100 -n 2000 localhost/